ZODIAC CIPHERS

 PictureArthur Leigh Allen

 The 1998 San Francisco Police Department DNA chart of suspected Zodiac correspondence shows that DNA was obtained from the 1978 letter, but it was deemed not authentic.
 If we believe that investigators correctly cleared Inspector David Toschi of any wrongdoing in the manufacture of the 1978 letter, then it is hard to argue against this communication being created by the same individual who mailed the 1969 Melvin Belli letter, with added shirt piece from the Paul Stine murder.
 The Zodiac speaking introduction with grammatical error on the opening line and the correction technique employed in the 1978 letter, which mimicked the Melvin Belli letter from 1969 (allied to the use of "control" in both communications), could only have been reasonably crafted by one person.
-If it wasn't David Toschi who wrote the 1978 letter, it was the Zodiac Killer.
+If it wasn't David Toschi who wrote the 1978 letter, there is a good chance it was the Zodiac Killer.
 The DNA obtained from the 1978 letter has already ruled out both Arthur Leigh Allen and Lawrence Kane many years ago.
 The 1978 letter being genuine would also rule out Ross Sullivan, who died in 1977.
-If David Toschi didn't author the 1978 letter, the search for Zodiac DNA is effectively over - we have had it for 25 years and counting.
+If David Toschi didn't author the 1978 letter, then a fresh examination of this letter using more advanced DNA recovery should be a priority.

 THE SPIRIT OF ZODIAC